 The year was 1912 and the Amerika's Chief Steward, G. Scholz, making a morning inspection of one of the ship's food storerooms.
 The Chief Steward supervised all activities in the nine kitchens that provided food for the passengers' superb dining experiences.
 The kitchens included one exclusively for the Ritz-Carlton a la carte restaurant on board, two kitchens for steerage passengers and a kosher kitchen for orthodox Hebrew travellers.

-Afternoon tea served promptly at 4 was a tradition at sea aboard the trans-Atlantic liners.
-Here on the Amerika's Promenade Deck, attentive stewards served tea, cakes and small sandwiches to the passengers.
+Afternoon tea served promptly at 4:00 PM was a tradition at sea aboard the trans-Atlantic liners.
+Here on the Amerika's Promenade Deck, attentive stewards served tea, cakes and small sandwiches to the passengers on the Promenade Deck.

 The S.S.
 Amerika sent a wireless message on April 14, 1912 reporting the location of two large icebergs in the North Atlantic.
 Several hours later the Titanic struck an iceberg and sank in the same area.
 When World War I broke out, the ship was interned in the U.S. and later seized when the U.S. entered the war, renamed S.S.
-America and served as a Americam troop ship.
-Over the next forty years under the American flag, the liner was used in service as a passenger liner, troop ship and spent several lengthy periods laid up in storage.
+America and served as a American troop ship.
+Later, over the next forty years under the American flagged U.S. Lines and renamed S.S.
+George Washington the ship served again in service as a passenger liner, troop ship and finally spent several lengthy periods laid up in storage.
 She was scrapped in 1957 having sailed longer and further than many of the more famous liners built in the early 1900s.

 In April 1912, "She was the bigest boat that had ever been in the world.
 She implied the utmost stretch of construction, the furthest achievment in efficiency, the bewildering embodiment of an immense multitude of luxuries for which only the richest of the earth could pay.
 The cost of the Titanic was tremendous - it had taken many millions of dollars - many months to complete her.
 Besides (and best of all) she was practically unsinkable her owners said; pierce her hull anywhere and behind was a watertight bulkhead, a sure defense to flout the floods and hold the angry ocean from its prey," wrote Thomas H. Russell in his book, Sinking of the Titanic published in late 1912.